its12pragya/youtube-summarizer/README.md

 Paste any YouTube URL, get a structured summary in seconds — TL;DR, key takeaways with clickable timestamps, memorable quotes, and a "who should watch this" verdict.
 Export as PDF or Markdown.

+The app can be used at - https://youtube-summarizer-ef5nf8fa4r6cjrkk9xk5j4.streamlit.app/

 ---